Elizabeth6666/MadHacks2025-ED_VH_CS_LA/Docker_README.md

 ## What it does

-The container runs the `HandleInput.java` class with a query string argument, which:
+The container runs the `HandleInput.java` class as a REST API server on port 8080, which:
-1. Parses the URL-encoded query string containing recipe data
+1. Accepts POST requests to `/submit` with `application/x-www-form-urlencoded` data containing recipe information
-2. Creates a Recipe object from the parsed data
+2. Parses the form data, creates a Recipe object, and saves it to `recipeOut.csv`
-3. Saves the recipe to `recipeOut.csv`
+3. Returns a JSON response indicating success or error

-4. Outputs a confirmation message
+Alternatively, the container can be run with command-line arguments for direct processing.

 ## Volume Mounting